raphlinus/raphlinus.github.io/_posts/2021-03-09-bezier-fitting.md

 One meaningful metric is the [Fréchet distance].
 It can be explained with a little story.
 An aircraft engineer goes on a walk with their dog Pierre, and the path followed by each can be described by a curve.
 What is the minimum length leash that allows both to complete their paths?
 That is the Fréchet distance.

-Also note that the Fréchet distance is closely related to the Hausdorff distance, but the two can differ when the path loops back or crosses itself.
+Also note that the Fréchet distance is closely related to the [Hausdorff distance], but the two can differ when the path loops back or crosses itself.
 For stroked curves, the Hausdorff distance is more relevant, but for filled paths such as font outlines, Fréchet preserves winding number in a way that Hausdorff doesn't guarantee.

 For solving optimization problems, the Fréchet distance is not ideal, as it effectively measures the distance of a single point, the maximum error.
 One can informally describe an [L2 error metric] as similar, except that instead of describing the maximum length of the leash, it describes an *effort* of handling the dog which is proportional to the square of the distance of the dog from the engineer.
 Minimizing an L2 error means minimizing that total effort.
 This error metric takes into account the entire path, and thus is smoother in response to small changes of the parameters.

 I believe there is no one perfect error metric, and the choice depends on the context.
 Fortunately, for smooth curves such as we're likely to find in fonts, the differences between these error metrics are subtle, and we can confidently choose the one that's easiest to reason about mathematically.
 For this blog post, that's the L2 norm.

-Two things more to say: for smooth curves + low error, leash is generally perpendicular.
-Also, normalized arc length (both engineer and Pierre move at a constant speed) is a good approximation, though strictly larger.
+For smooth curves and a relatively low threshold for error, the leash is generally perpendicular to the main path, meaning we can pay attention only to the component of the error vector that is perpenducular to the tangent curve.
+In addition, while the Fréchet distance represents a minimum over all possible parameterizations of the paths, in practice we can get a good approximation (and in any case an upper bound) by choosing normalized arc length as the parameterization, meaning both Pierre and the engineer move at constant speed along the path (and that speed may be very slightly different if the arc lengths are very slightly different, so that they both end up at the end point at the same time).

 ## Stating the problem